Code-Institute-Submissions/dsteyn44-vadstena-ms2_AugResub/README.md

 #

 ## Surface
-- Mainly i wanted to use bright colors to attract the attention of the traveller and make it fun.
-The structure of the site was a basic single path with no branches to make it as simple as possible.
+- Mainly I wanted to use bright colors to attract the attention of the traveller and make it fun.

 #### Colours
 - I used a variation of Red / Green/ Blue/ Yellow.

 #### Typography
 -  Berkshire Swash - this was used as the main themed font.
-- Rubik was used as mu secondary font.
+- Rubik was used as my secondary font.

 #### Images
 - The images I used were either png. and some jpg.
-But this time I experimented with <svg>’s .
+But this time I experimented with "svg"’s.
+The "svg"’s were a little tough to use in googlemaps andin the javascript files, although they did render a better crisp image.
+- Therefore for the markers PNG´s were used because they had less

 ## Technologies Used